A congressional report says financial technology companies fueled rampant PPP fraud

 "While they were doing that, did they also open up the system to potential fraud and abuse?" he asks.
 "If you look at the data, the answer seems to be yes."

-Kruger and his colleagues found that 1.4 million PPP loans show signs of fraud in a study they published last year.
+Kruger and his colleagues reported in a study they published last year that 1.4 million PPP loans show signs of fraud.
 That amounts to $64 billion in potentially wasted taxpayer money.
 This week's congressional report appears to confirm those allegations of widespread fraud.

 Congressional investigators filled 130 pages of the report with their findings, including: